20urc3/Astra/README.md

 - Rust stable (`rustup` recommended)
 - A UNIX environment (or WSL2)
 ### Build and Install
-An install script will compile and deploy the compiler wrapper on your machine `$ ./utils/install.sh`
+An install script will compile and deploy the compiler wrapper on your machine simply run the command:
+- `$ ./utils/install.sh`
 (sudo privilege are required)

 ## Running Astra